 will be printed.
 You can type a space to receive it or any other character to postpone it.
-A will be typed at the end.
+A # will be typed at the end.

-- Now you have completed logging in to the Al system.
-LLOGO is a subsystem of Al ITS.
-To get LLOGO started, - 5.
+- Now you have completed logging in to the AI system.
+To get LLOGO started. - 5.
 Decide which version of LISP LOGO you want.
 Choose from:

 LLOGO - Standard version of LISP LOGO.
-Vocabulary is compatible with CLOGO.
+Vocabulary is compatible with 11LOGO.
+Section 11 contains a detailed comparison of this version of LLOGO with 11LOGO.

-11LOGO - A version which uses a vocabulary which is compatible with PDP11 LOGO.
-See Section 11 for details.
+CLLOGO - A version which uses a vocabulary which is compatible with CLOGO.